JohnHerdling/digital-waiting-room/README.md

-# Digitales Wartezimmer

-Webbasierte Anwendung zur Organisation des Patientenflusses in einer Arztpraxis.

-Das Projekt wurde im Rahmen des Moduls **„Projekt: Software Development“** im Studiengang **Softwareentwicklung an der IU Internationale Hochschule** entwickelt.

-Die Anwendung ermöglicht es, Patient:innen digital zu registrieren, automatisch in einer Warteliste zu priorisieren und Untersuchungsräumen zuzuweisen.
+# Digital Waiting Room

+Web-based application for managing patient flow in a medical practice.

+This project was developed as part of the module **“Project: Software Development”** in the Software Engineering program at IU International University.

+The application enables digital patient registration, automatic prioritization in a waiting list, and assignment to examination rooms.

 ---

-# Projektziel

-In vielen Arztpraxen wird der Patientenfluss noch manuell organisiert, beispielsweise über Papierlisten oder einfache Tabellen.
-Dies führt häufig zu unklaren Zuständen, ineffizienter Raumkoordination und unnötigen Wartezeiten.

-Ziel dieser Anwendung ist die Entwicklung eines **digitalen Dashboards**, das folgende Aufgaben unterstützt:

-- digitale Registrierung von Patient:innen
-- transparente Wartelistenverwaltung
-- Übersicht über Untersuchungsräume
-- strukturierte Organisation des Patientenflusses

-Die Anwendung verarbeitet **keine medizinischen Daten** und dient ausschließlich der organisatorischen Praxisverwaltung.
+## Project Goal

+In many medical practices, patient flow is still managed manually, for example using paper lists or simple spreadsheets.
+This often leads to unclear states, inefficient room coordination, and unnecessary waiting times.

+The goal of this application is to develop a digital dashboard that supports the following:

+- digital patient registration
+- transparent waiting list management
+- overview of examination rooms
+- structured organization of patient flow

+The application does **not process medical data** and is intended solely for organizational purposes within a medical practice.

 ---

-# Hauptfunktionen

-Die Anwendung stellt folgende Kernfunktionalitäten bereit:
+## Main Features

-### Patientenmanagement
+### Patient Management
-- Registrierung neuer Patient:innen
-- automatische Speicherung der Ankunftszeit
+- Registration of new patients
+- Automatic recording of arrival time

-### Warteliste
+### Waiting List
-- Anzeige aller wartenden Patient:innen
-- automatische Sortierung nach Ankunftszeit (FIFO-Prinzip)
+- Display of all waiting patients
+- Automatic sorting by arrival time (FIFO principle)

-### Raumverwaltung
+### Room Management
-- drei Untersuchungsräume
-- Anzeige des Raumstatus (frei / belegt)
+- Three examination rooms
+- Display of room status (available / occupied)

-### Patientenfluss
+### Patient Flow
-- Zuweisung des nächsten wartenden Patienten zu einem Raum
-- Anzeige des aktuell behandelten Patienten
-- Beenden einer Behandlung
+- Assignment of the next waiting patient to a room
+- Display of the currently treated patient
+- Completion of a treatment

 ### Dashboard
-- Übersicht über Warteliste
+- Overview of the waiting list
-- Status der Untersuchungsräume
+- Status of examination rooms
-- aktuell aktive Behandlungen
+- Currently active treatments

 ---

-# Technologie-Stack

-Die Anwendung basiert auf einer klassischen **Client-Server-Architektur**.
+## Technology Stack

+The application is based on a classic client-server architecture.

-## Frontend
+### Frontend
 - React
 - Vite
 - CSS

-Das Frontend stellt eine **Single Page Application (SPA)** dar und kommuniziert über eine REST-API mit dem Backend.
+The frontend is implemented as a Single Page Application (SPA) and communicates with the backend via a REST API.

-## Backend
+### Backend
 - Node.js
 - Express

-Das Backend implementiert die Geschäftslogik der Anwendung und stellt die REST-Endpunkte bereit.

-## Datenbank
+The backend implements the application’s business logic and provides REST endpoints.

+### Database
 - SQLite

-Die Daten werden lokal in einer SQLite-Datenbank gespeichert.
+Data is stored locally in a SQLite database.

-## ORM
+### ORM
 - Prisma

-Prisma wird verwendet, um die Kommunikation zwischen Anwendung und Datenbank zu abstrahieren.

-## Tests
+Prisma is used to abstract communication between the application and the database.

+### Testing
 - Jest

-Jest wird für Unit-Tests der Backendlogik verwendet.
+Jest is used for unit testing of the backend logic.